Management of Pancreatic Disorders for the Practicing Clinician

 Overview

-The following topics will be covered: acute pancreatitis, chronic pancreatitis, autoimmune pancreatitis, pancreatic tumors, pancreatic cysts, and pediatric pancreatology.
-In this second edition, we will cover new and updated topics in pancreatology, offering fresh insights beyond last year’s program.
+Key topics include acute pancreatitis, chronic pancreatitis, autoimmune pancreatitis, pancreatic tumors, pancreatic cysts, and pediatric pancreatology.
+This second edition introduces updated content and emerging concepts in pancreatology, offering fresh insights beyond the inaugural program.

 Learning Objectives